 Does it look as if they’re having success with the platform?
 What could you do differently or better?

-Linkedin has 294 Million MAU’s.
-It’s the preferred social media platform for professionals and business.
+Linkedin is estimated at 220 Million MAU’s.
+It’s rumored to be a declining platform.
+However, it remains an important social media platform for professionals and businesses.
 It’s used to build authority in a particular sector and can be a good way of building trust in your brand.

 If it fits your target audience, find out more about growing your Linkedin profile here.